MicrosoftDocs/architecture-center/docs/data-guide/databases-architecture-design-content.md

 ## Learn about databases on Azure

 If you're new to databases on Azure, the best place to start is with Microsoft Learn.
-On this free, online training platform, you'll find videos, tutorials, and hands-on learning.
+On this free online training platform, you'll find videos, tutorials, and hands-on learning.
 Microsoft Learn offers learning paths based on your job role, such as developer or data analyst.

 [You can browse Azure data modules](/learn/browse/?products=azure&terms=database) or use this Learning Path to understand [Azure SQL fundamentals](/learn/paths/azure-sql-fundamentals).